shatakshidata/shatakshidata/README.md

 ## Notable Projects

+### Blockchain Analytics and Token Insights Using ETL Processes
+- Analyzed BONK transactions using MongoDB, KNIME, and Dune Analytics, leveraging ETL and blockchain analytics to uncover trading trends and wallet activity while strengthening skills in data wrangling and visualization

+### Retail Analytics and Strategy Insights: A Multi-Dimensional Analysis of Amazon, Walmart, and Costco
+- Analyzed how retail giants leverage search trends, website content, and customer sentiment to shape brand strategies, correlate with stock performance, and optimize outcomes during peak retail events on Wolfram Notebook

 ### Online Food Delivery Apps: Behavior & Perception
 - Analyzed consumer behavior using Python and SPSS with ANOVA tests.